Leifengfengfeng/VVVF-Simulator/README.md

 # Term of use
 You are **free** to use the code in this program.
 Please:<br>
- - Post the URL of this GitHub page
+ - Post the URL of this GitHub page<br>
 Don’t:<br>
- - Release modified code without referencing this page.
+ - Release modified code without referencing this page.<br>
- - Distribute this code without downloading it from this page.
+ - Distribute this code without downloading it from this page.<br>

 # Dependencies
 ## Generating Video